sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 the public key he obtains came from Alice and lets Alice verify that the ciphertext came from Bob (that is, an entity that Alice is willing to communicate with).
-Such verification can be performed by cryptographic methods such as digital signatures or a MAC to verify integrity of the protocol exchange.
+Such verification can be performed by cryptographic methods such as a digital signature or a MAC to verify integrity of the protocol exchange.

 # ML-KEM Security Considerations